After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

 - Intensified legal and enforcement intricacies

-The Supreme Court’s opinion offers no remedy and poses a critical question: Who enforces compliance when the ruling constrains the executive branch?
+The Supreme Court’s ruling still poses a critical question: Who enforces compliance when decisions constrain the executive branch?
 Traditionally, the executive branch implements Supreme Court rulings, but this decision challenges that expectation and introduces another element of unpredictability.

 International law firm Cleary Gottlieb offers practical steps for importers.

 While the policy landscape remains unsettled, companies can take concrete steps now.
-Cleary Gottlieb’s advisory outlines a structured approach to preparing for potential refund mechanisms and protecting recovery rights.1
+Cleary Gottlieb’s advisory outlines a structured approach to preparing for potential refund mechanisms and protecting recovery rights.5

 - Identify all entries subject to IEEPA tariffs using internal records or data from customs brokers or the Automated Commercial Environment (ACE).